Douglass Adair Memorial Award — Winners (1972–2012)

-The Douglass Adair Memorial Prize is given biennially to the best article published in the William and Mary Quarterly during the preceding six years.
-Given jointly since 1972 by the Institute and the Claremont Graduate University, the prize honors the enduring achievements of Douglass Adair, an exceptional scholar and editor of the William and Mary Quarterly from 1947 to 1955.
-The award consists of $2,500, a medal, and a certificate.
-Since 1998 the Institute assumed responsibility for selecting recipients of this prize.
+The Douglass Adair Memorial Award is given biennially to the best article published in the William and Mary Quarterly during the preceding six years.
+Given jointly since 1972 by the Omohundro Institute and the Claremont Graduate School, the prize honors the enduring achievements of Douglass Adair, a scholar and editor of the William and Mary Quarterly from 1947 to 1955.

 Lester J. Cappon Award — Winners (1965–2012)

 The annual best-article award is named in memory of Lester J. Cappon.
 Lester Cappon edited the Quarterly from 1955 to 1956, and again in 1963.
 He was the Institute’s first editor of the book program (1945–1954) and served as Institute director from 1954 until 1969.

 Richard L. Morton Award — Winners (1986–2012)

 The Omohundro Institute of Early American History and Culture’s Richard L. Morton Award recognizes a distinguished article by an author in graduate study at the time of final submission.
 Offered since 1986, the prize honors the founding editor of the William and Mary Quarterly’s third series.
 Richard Morton was a respected teacher for forty years at the College of William & Mary and a leading colonial historian of his time.